-cryptocurrency gold rush” of 2017.
-Once the world’s attention was on “Alt Coins” it was quickly adopted by online casinos as a solid alternative to Bitcoin deposits if you wanted to use crypto but not BTC.
+cryptocurrency gold rush of 2017.
+Once the world’s attention was firmly on “Alt Coins”, it was quickly adopted by online casinos as a solid alternative for those who wanted to use them, but not Bitcoin.

 How to Deposit at Online Casinos with Litecoin

-The Pros and Cons of Litecoin
+Pros and Cons of LTC

 Litecoin VS. Bitcoin